andrea993/pacman-odep/README.md

 # pacman-odep
-Scritp that install optional dependencies of a pacman (or yaourt) package.
+Script that install optional dependencies of a pacman (or yaourt) package.

 INSTALL
 ```